boazbk/tcs/lec_07_other_models.md

 ## RAM machines and NAND<<

-One of the limitations of NAND++ (and Turing machines) is that we can only access one location of our arrays/tape at a time.
+One of the limitations of NAND-TM (and Turing machines) is that we can only access one location of our arrays/tape at a time.
 If currently `i`$=22$ and we want to access `Foo[`$957$`]` then it will take us at least 923 steps to get there.
 In contrast, almost every programming language has a formalism for directly accessing memory locations.
 Hardware implementations also provide so called _Random Access Memory (RAM)_ which can be thought of as a large array `Mem`, such that given an index $p$ (i.e., memory address, or a _pointer_), we can read from and write to the $p^{th}$ location of `Mem`.^["Random access memory" is quite a misnomer, since it has nothing to do with probability.
 Alas at this point the term is quite entrenched.
 Still, we will try to call use the term _indexed_ access instead.]